Does Insurance Cover Tornado Damage?

 Can Home Insurance Cover My Spoiled Food?

-Yes, home insurance can cover spoiled food due to power outages.
+Yes, home insurance can cover spoiled food due to power outages, but the limit is typically $500–$2,000.
 But, as usual, it’s still a good idea to check with your insurance company to confirm whether they cover spoiled food.

 Does Home Insurance Protect My Car From Tornadoes?

 No, your home insurance doesn’t protect your car from tornadoes.
-You usually need an auto insurance policy with tornado damage or all risks coverage add-on.
-Both home and auto insurance covers you from storm and tornado damage.
+Damage to your car from a tornado is typically covered under the comprehensive portion of an auto insurance policy, not home insurance.
+Both home and auto insurance cover you from storm and tornado damage.

 Is Tornado Home Insurance in Canada Worth Buying?

 How many tornadoes hit Canada each year?
-Most weather experts estimate Canada sees 60 to 200 tornadoes of varying sizes and severity each year.
+Most weather experts estimate that Canada sees 60 to 100 tornadoes of varying sizes and severity each year.

 The danger becomes even more pronounced if you live in an urban area around one of the country’s tornado-prone areas.
 In July 2021, a tornado in Ontario affected 110 properties, causing about $75 million worth of damage.